 Although symptoms and severity can vary significantly, most anterior knee pain conditions can be managed conservatively with a combination of hands on treatment, self-management advice and exercise rehabilitation.
 All our Physiotherapists at Pure are highly skilled in providing complimentary hands on treatment and will work with you to develop a personalised treatment plan to help you recover and return to the activities which are important to you.
 In more acute conditions where symptoms are irritable, your Physiotherapist may recommend some activity modification strategies to reduce symptom severity.

-Pain on the inside of the knee is another common area in which patients visit our clinic seeking advise for at Pure Physiotherapy.
-Again, this can be from an acute injury such as a twist, fall of sporting incident or something that has developed over time.
-Your Physiotherapist at Pure may ask specific questions such as if the knee has physically locked in place, swelled or given way on you as this may assist in diagnosis and the plan for management of your injury.
+Pain on the inside of the knee is another common area in which patients visit our clinic seeking advise for.
+Again, this can be from an acute injury such as a twist from a sporting incident or something that has developed over time.
+Your Physiotherapist may ask specific questions such as if the knee has physically locked in place, swelled or given way on you as this may assist in diagnosis and the plan for management of your injury.